 The Santa Barbara Museum of Art (SBMA)is yet another example of the world-class caliber of Santa Barbara’s arts scene.
 Established in 1941, SBMA’s 27,000-piece permanent collection includes antiquities, Asian art, Latin American art, photography, sculptures, and 19th and 20th Century European, British, and American Art.
-The museum also stages an impressive selection of special rotating exhibitions, such as Through Vincent’s Eyes: Van Gogh and His Sources coming in 2022.
+The museum also stages an impressive selection of special rotating exhibitions, such as Through Vincent’s Eyes: Van Gogh and His Sources, now on display through May 2022.
 A children’s gallery is dedicated to hands-on, interactive activities and, during normal times, the museum hosts popular after-hours events and educational talks.

 Mark your calendar for August 15, when the SBMA will celebrate its 80th anniversary with a grand re-opening after a $50 million renovation.
 Visitors to the museum can experience new gallery spaces and public areas, and a fresh installation conceived by SBMA Deputy Director and Chief Curator Eik Kahng.
 Learn More

 CURRENT HOURS: Tues-Sun, 11 a.m. – 5 p.m. and Thurs 11 a.m. – 8 p.m.